mmostagirbhuiyan/university-ranking-aggregator/README.md

 To update the aggregated rankings:

-1. The scrapers for QS, THE and ARWU now automatically download the latest CSV files from [universityrankings.ch](https://www.universityrankings.ch) whenever you run the aggregation script.
-You only need to manually supply the US News CSV if you wish to include that source.
+1. The scrapers for QS, THE and ARWU now automatically download the latest CSV files from [universityrankings.ch](https://www.universityrankings.ch).
+US News rankings can be fetched via `node scripts/usnews-scraper.js`, which crawls the public search API and saves a CSV.
-2. If you do need to replace any files manually, drop them in `frontend/public/data/` using the same filenames (`qs_rankings.csv`, `the_rankings.csv`, `arwu_rankings.csv`, `usnews_rankings.csv`).
+2. If any automated download fails, you can still drop replacement files in `frontend/public/data/` using the same filenames (`qs_rankings.csv`, `the_rankings.csv`, `arwu_rankings.csv`, `usnews_rankings.csv`).

 3. **Generate University Name Mapping (Data Sanitation)** Before aggregating, run the matching script to generate or update the university name mapping.
 This script uses fuzzy matching to identify variations of the same university name across different sources and suggests a standardized name.